SLU’s external commitments related to climate and the environment.

 Region Uppsala’s roadmap for a sustainable county

 Each county in Sweden has an action plan to guide and help prioritise measures aimed at reaching the national environmental objectives.
 The action plans are drafted by the county administrative boards together with other stakeholders.
-The Uppsala County Administrative Board, in cooperation with the Uppsala County Environment and Climate Board, has opted for an environmental action programme through “Roadmap for a sustainable county”.
+The Uppsala County Administrative Board, in cooperation with the Uppsala County Environment and Climate Board, has opted for an environmental action plan through “Roadmap for a sustainable county”.

 REMM – Travel-free/digital meetings for public authorities